jenna-jordan/jenna-jordan.github.io.archived/_posts/2018-08-28-what-is-information.md

 In other words, _we_ define information, by the work that we do.

 ### Information Contexts

-  - information environments can be as broad or narrow as you want… from the traditional triad of libraries, museums, & archives… to the internet, personal information management, & even shopping
+  - Information environments can be as broad or narrow as you want… from the traditional triad of libraries, museums, & archives… to the internet, personal information management, & even shopping
-  - all have different ways of managing the information
+  - They all have different ways of managing the information

 ### Changes to Information Science

-  - approaches to organizing information have evolved over time
+  - Approaches to organizing information have evolved over time
-  - the digital revolution has prompted us to question established practices & the scope of our responsibility
+  - The digital revolution has prompted us to question established practices & the scope of our responsibility
   	- What is a document?
 What is a collection?
 What are best practices for org/accessing info resources?
-  	- ^ How have these changed?
+  	- and...
+How have these changed?

 ## Important People

+If you're going to work with literature from the field library science (as one does when one pursues an MSLIS), then these are some names you absolutely have to recognize.
+They will be cited/referenced again and again.

-- *Shannon & Weaver*: created a model for the mathematical theory of communication (with a focus on transmission)
+- Claude *Shannon* & Warren *Weaver*: created a model for the mathematical theory of communication (with a focus on transmission)
 - Paul *Otlet*: created the Universal Decimal Classification; inventor of the Mundaneum (an internet precursor)
-- *Bush*: known for the Memex (another internet precursor)
+- Vannevar *Bush*: known for the Memex (another internet precursor)
 - Shiyali Ramamrita (S.R.) *Ranganathan*: created the 5 laws of library science
 	1. books are for use
 	2. ever reader his/her book
 	3. every book its reader
 	4. save the time of the reader
 	5. the library is a growing organism
-- *Bates*: “Info is the red thread in the social tapestry”
+- Marcia (M.J.) *Bates*: “Information is the red thread in the social tapestry”
   - 3 levels: individual, group, society
 	- Created the DIKW Pyramid:
   	- Data: raw material of info
     - Information: data organized & processed
     - Knowledge: internalized information
     - Wisdom: knowledge distilled & integrated
-- *Buckland/Briet*: What is a document?
+- Michael *Buckland* & Suzanne *Briet*: What is a document?
-	- materiality, intentionality, process, perception
+	- key components: materiality, intentionality, process, perception
 	- context is key for deciding if something (i.e. an animal) is a document
 - Elfreda *Chatman*: a social constructionist with theories about information poverty, life in the round, and normative behavior
 	- focused on poor women and how they use information
-	- life in the round: people don’t look for what they don’t need (to know) (or want to know)
+	- "life in the round" refers to how people don’t look for information that they don’t need to know (or want to know)